ibra-kdbra/Cpp_Projects/README.md

 <a href="#projects-titles"> 📚 </a>
 </div>

 #

 ### [Simple_turso](./simple_turso)

-Experimental 3D / game engine technology partially based on the Urho3D codebase.
+An experimental 3D/game engine technology partially based on the Urho3D codebase.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>